mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

   - TypeScript is being one of the best languages, which are being transpiled to JavaScript, which has allows optional type checking.
   - TypeScript is developed and supported by Microsoft, which gives us stability that it is unlikely the support to be dropped unexpectedly.

+### Quick FAQ:

-Does the run-time type checking lead to slower execution of your application?
+*Does the run-time type checking lead to slower execution of your application?*<br>
 Probably yes, but you can disable it when you plan to deploy your app in production.

+*Shold I use TypeScript for my AngularJS 2.0 application?*<br>
+It is not necessary but I'd recommend you to do so, because of all the benefits I mentioned above.
+Actually you even don't have to use ES6, but I'd even more strongly recommend you to do so.

+*How can I take advantage of it?
+Should I use Visual Studio or something?*<br>
+No. You can use the [traceur compiler](https://github.com/google/traceur-compiler) and a task runner, like gulp or grunt, with the corresponding plugins ([here](https://github.com/sindresorhus/gulp-traceur) and [here](https://github.com/aaronfrost/grunt-traceur)).

-## AngularJS 2.0 has No Controllers
+## AngularJS 2.0 has no Controllers

 It seems it got modern for the JavaScript MVW frameworks to drop controllers from their components (starting from Backbone.js).
 Instead of using controllers, AngularJS 2.0 bet on component-based UI, similar to ReactJS.
 The core team dropped controllers but added three different types of directives: